brabster/tw-site-mkdocs/docs/posts/2024-04-13-mkdocs-material-insiders-fine-grained-tokens/index.md

 By default, your fork will fall behind the upstream insiders build.
 On your fork, you'll see an option to sync, which you can hit to catch up as needed.
 GitHub docs with sync options are [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork).
 There are options to sync automatically, some examples in these [Stackoverflow answers](https://stackoverflow.com/questions/23793062/can-forks-be-synced-automatically-in-github).

 I'm deeply lazy and I like being up to date a great deal, so I'll probably automate it... but that's something for another day!

+[^1]: Or am I trying to steal your GitHub auth details with a site that looks like GitHub? :thinking: :rofl: